Counter-Strike 2 Ranks Explained: From Silver to Global Elite

 Understanding CS2 ranks and MMR

 Valve’s series of tactical shooters initially introduced ranks as part of a late 2012 update for Counter-Strike: Global Offensive.
 While the system changed a lot over the years, its CS2 version still serves the same primary purpose: to create fair and balanced matches by pairing players of similar skill level.
+The secondary benefit of ranks is that they give everyone a measure of personal progress and a clear goal to strive toward.

 Although ranks are a visual representation of your skill level, the CS2 system used for pairing players together actually runs on a hidden score known as Matchmaking Rating (MMR).
 This Elo-like number changes based on both individual and team performances after every match, factoring things like wins, losses, and even some in-game stats.

 Its value is meant to be a representation of how well a player will perform against someone: Two teams of identical skill should in theory win 50% of matches against each other.

 So, ranks are essentially MMR milestones that players cross as they progress, and the underlying number they reflect is what actually determines who the game pairs them with in any given match.